Corruptor: Powers and abilities

 The Corruptor's sweat glands exude psychoactive drugs which enable him to, by touch, subvert the will of any individual.
 His touch releases his victim's inhibitions, so that, if not given specific instructions, the victim will revert to uncontrollable behavior.
-Early in his career, he demonstrated such powers as super-strength, eye-beams, and teleportation, none of which he possesses today.
+Early in his career, he demonstrated such powers as super-strength, eye-beams, and teleportation, which he lost in later appearances.